 The Bottom Line on Teeth Whitening Costs

-Off-the-shelf teeth whitening kits won’t work beyond mild stain removal, they aren’t comparable to professional teeth whitening and bleaching.
+Off-the-shelf teeth whitening kits won’t work beyond mild stain removal and they aren’t comparable to professional teeth whitening and bleaching.
 Any brightening from such products is only likely to affect the surface of the teeth and won’t last long at all.

 Amazon is riddled with fake 5-star reviews because this is a multi-million-pound industry and getting fake reviews is easy and improves sales dramatically.

-Kits or gels containing more than 0.1% hydrogen peroxide cannot be legally sold or imported into the UK unless they are for professional use only.
+Kits or gels containing more than 0.1% hydrogen peroxide cannot be legally sold or imported into the UK unless they are for professional use.